 If you passed your car test before 1 January 1997 you can:

-- Drive a vehicle and trailer combination of up to 8,250kg MAM.
+- Drive a towing vehicle and trailer combination of up to 8,250kg MAM.
 View your driving licence information to check

 What can my car tow? (weight)

 Making sure you can legally tow your caravan is vital.
-Failure to correctly match the weight of car and caravan is an easy way to end up with a large fine, points on your licence or worse... a big crash.
+Failure to correctly match the weight of a car and caravan is an easy way to end up with a large fine, points on your licence or worse... a big crash.

 To figure out what your car can tow, you can either use the VIN plate method or you can use a dedicated online calculator.